prakritikishore/a2zEcomm/README.md

 # a2zEcomm

-This is an ecommerce backend service.
+This is an E-commerce backend service.
 WIP

 ## **Tech Stack**